microsoft/BlingFire/README.md

 If you want to create your own tokenization or any other finite-state model, you need to compile the C++ tools first.
 Then use these tools to compile linugusitc resources from human readble format into binary finite-state machines.

-[This Document](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources) is an introduction into compilation of the C++ code and linguistic resources.
+1. [This Document](https://github.com/Microsoft/BlingFire/wiki/How-to-change-linguistic-resources) is an introduction into compilation of the C++ code and linguistic resources.
+2. [Adding BERT-like tokenization model](https://github.com/Microsoft/BlingFire/wiki/How-to-add-a-new-BERT-tokenizer-model) is describing how to add new tokenization model similar to BERT.